dinesh10488/ThinkBridge/README.md

 Download and save the dependencies Jar files
 Download and save chrome.exe in to the project
 Add Jar files to the project
+Run the Java file , using Ran as Java file